 To Hold the Bridge and Other Stories, Garth Nix

-You may recall that last month I gushed over Goldenhand, the latest installment in the long-dormant Old Kingdom series.
+Last month I gushed over Goldenhand, the latest installment in the long-dormant Old Kingdom series.
 I had also ordered this short story collection at the same time, which included a tie-in novella and a bunch of other stories.
-I know it’s a shameless marketing ploy to get me to buy an entire short story collection, but guys, tie-in novellas are my new favorite thing so I have no shame whatsoever.
+I know it’s a shameless marketing ploy to get me to buy an entire short story collection, but tie-in novellas are my new favorite thing so I have no shame whatsoever.
 This collection has been out for a while, but the tie-in story is actually strongly related to the events of Goldenhand, so it worked out rather nicely for me that I’d completely missed its existence before now.
 The series as a whole is a must-read for all ages over about 10.

 Nix’s writing is just so delightful – it definitely falls into the (unfairly denigrated) YA camp, but it holds up so thoroughly as an adult that if his characters weren’t overwhelmingly young (at their introductions at least, Sabriel is definitely an adult by the time Goldenhand rolls around) you’d never know.
 I first read his work after college, despite it being recommended to me starting at age 12 or so, and it’s at least as good as most of the “books for grown-ups” that I read.